latte-central/latte-tutorial/src/latte_tutorial/ch01_front_matter.clj.md

 This document is a tutorial introduction to the LaTTe proof assistant.

-Here are the primary goals:
+My primary goal is to write:

   - a quick startup guide to LaTTe,
   - a pedagogical overview of its main features,
   - a first experiment with important proof rules.

-The main non-goals are:
+Some non-goals are:

   - a complete course about e.g. type theory or logic, or whatever,
   - an exhaustive manual for the proof assistant,
   - a maths lecture.

-So I'll go straight-to-the-point, often omitting (probably) important aspects.
+Thus I'll go straight-to-the-point, often omitting (probably) important aspects.

 The tutorial is heavily inspired by [a talk about LaTTe](https://www.youtube.com/watch?v=5YTCY7wm0Nw) that I gave at EuroClojure'2016.
-LaTTe changed quite a bit since then, but the video is still a good example of "live coding mathematics".
+LaTTe changed quite a bit since then, but the video is still a good example of what I call "live coding mathematics".

 The source for this tutorial is a *literate programming* document, which means it is both a textual document with Clojure (and LaTTe) code examples, and also